isomerpages/nlb-curiocity/_events/Curiocity: Hawkerscapes/Introduction.md

 <p><s>*Terms and Conditions apply.
 While stocks last. <br>Please refer to the Terms &amp; Conditions <a href="/files/T_Cs___Curiocity_Hawkerscapes_Quiz_Redemption_final.pdf" rel="noopener nofollow" target="_blank">here</a>.</s>
 </p>
 <p></p>
-<p><strong>Update: Redemption is Closed</strong>
+<p><strong>Update: Redemption is Closed!</strong>
-<br><strong>Thank you for your enthusiastic participation!
+<br><strong>Thank you for your enthusiastic participation.
 All available vouchers have been fully redeemed.
-While the redemption period has ended, you can still enjoy our quiz and explore more on our website.</strong>
+While the redemption period has ended, you can still enjoy our quiz and explore more on our website. </strong>
 </p>
 <p></p>
 <p></p>